Juviro/mythic-commander/clash/next.md

 # Current feature

-- display active player differently?
-Maybe icon next to name.
-The current implementation takes up too much space.

-- sidebar

-  - current turn
-  - restart game

-# MVP

-- only show card tooltip on right click?

 * layout:
   - exile

+# MVP

+- only show card tooltip on right click? - do this once the context menues are implemented

 * snap